Interactive-Machines-Lab/website-iml/index.md

 permalink: /
 ---

-# Interactive Machines Lab
+# Interactive Machines Lab (IML)

+**Florida Atlantic University**
+**Director:** Luis Arturo Pacheco

 Welcome to the Interactive Machines Lab.
-We explore the intersection of technology, design, and human interaction.
+We research new relationships between humans and machines in the act of making.